whaleshark271/CTF-Writeup/angstromCTF2019/MISC/Paper Trail/README.md

 ## Writeup
 Use Wireshark to open `paper_trail.pcapng`.

-Under protocal IRC request/response are some information.
+Under protocal IRC 85 request or 144 response are some information (at trailer).
 I went through all of them and put the flag back together.

 ![Image of IRC data](image0.PNG)